List of recurring The Simpsons characters: Bleeding Gums Murphy

-The episode "The Sound of Bleeding Gums" reveals that Bleeding Gums Murphy has a deaf son named Monk (voiced by John Autry).
+The episode "The Sound of Bleeding Gums" reveals that Bleeding Gums Murphy has a deaf son named Monk (voiced by John Autry II).
 His ghost gives advice to Lisa on how to see eye to eye with Monk.
-When Monk finally gets a cochlear implant, Lisa plays his father's song which he states that he can finally hear.
+When Monk gets a cochlear implant, Lisa plays his father's song which he states that he can finally hear.
 Bleeding Gums Murphy's ghost thanks Lisa for helping his son to hear his song.
-Though he does ask Lisa what the Internet is when she mentions it.

 Bleeding Gums Murphy is loosely based on Blind Willie Johnson, at whose feet the young Bleeding Gums character learned.
-The voice of Bleeding Gums Murphy was provided by Ron Taylor, while his saxophone playing is provided by Dan Higgins.
-In "The Great Wife Hope", Murphy is mentioned after Homer asks Carl if he knows Drederick Tatum.
-Carl takes offense, saying that just because he is African-American, he does not know every other African American in Springfield, of whom there are very few, anyway.
-Carl then says that he met Drederick Tatum while he was at a party with Dr. Hibbert at Murphy's house.
-In "Whiskey Business", Murphy appears as a hologram, causing an exasperated Lisa to protest against his record label's shameless use of his image for various commercials.
+His saxophone playing is provided by Dan Higgins.
+In "The Great Wife Hope", Carl mentions he met Drederick Tatum while he was at a party with Dr. Hibbert at Murphy's house.
+In "Whiskey Business", Murphy appears as a hologram, causing Lisa to protest against his record label's use of his image for commercials.
+He appears in other episodes such as "Bart the Daredevil" (where he is yellow), "Dancin' Homer", "Old Money", "Flaming Moe's", "Bart Gets an 'F', "Radio Bart", and "Lisa's Pony".

 Blinky

-Blinky is a three-eyed orange fish featured primarily in "Two Cars in Every Garage and Three Eyes on Every Fish".
+Blinky the Three-Eyed Fish is a three-eyed orange fish featured primarily in "Two Cars in Every Garage and Three Eyes on Every Fish".
 Likely mutated by toxic waste from the Springfield Nuclear Power Plant pouring into the river, Blinky became a major news story when he was caught by Bart Simpson.
 Mr. Burns defends the fish, arguing that his extra eye is merely the next step in evolution.
 Mr. Burns goes to the Simpsons' house for a meal to boost his race for governor.
 Marge, a supporter of Burns' opponent Mary Bailey, deliberately serves Blinky for dinner.
 Mr. Burns spits the fish out and subsequently loses the election.
 Before then, Blinky made an earlier appearance in "Homer's Odyssey".
 He is later seen again in later episodes like "Raging Abe Simpson and His Grumbling Grandson in 'The Curse of the Flying Hellfish'.
+Episodes have portrayed Blinky as iconography for Springfield, such as appearing on maps.
 Blinky also made a brief appearance in an underwater section of the tube-way Fry travels through in the pilot episode of the animated series Futurama, which was created by The Simpsons creator Matt Groening.
-Blinky also appears in an episode of Futurama's seventh season titled "T.: The Terrestrial"; Blinky is seen in a fish bowl on Jrrr's desk.
+Blinky also appears in an episode of Futurama's seventh season titled "T.: The Terrestrial", on a fish bowl on Jrrr's desk.